11. Matrices and Other Arraysļ

 ## [1] 192

-gives the number of adult male members of the crew who survived the accident.
+gives the number of adult male crew members who survived the accident.
 Also:

 Titanic["Crew", , "Adult", ]